PLAN8VR/qgis-drone-flight-planner/README.md

 ## GeoFlight Planner Plugin
 <p>A QGIS plugin for precise drone flight planning, designed for photogrammetry, 3D inspections, and building facade mapping.
-It includes tools for terrain-following flights, circular paths around structures, and vertical facade mapping, generating KML files for 3D visualization and CSV files compatible with Litchi or other flight apps.<br></p>
+It includes tools for terrain-following flights, circular paths around structures, and vertical facade mapping, generating CSV files compatible with Litchi or other flight apps and 2 QGIS Layers - Flight Line and Photos Points.<br></p>

 ### Horizontal Flight
-It generates KML files for 3D visualization in Google Earth and a CSV file compatible with the Litchi app.
+It generates CSV file compatible with the Litchi app.
-It can also be used with other flight applications by utilizing KML files for flight lines and waypoints.
+It can also be used with other flight applications by utilizing 2 Layers - Flight Line and Photos Points - for flight lines and waypoints.
 <div align="center">
 </div>